Optimal Control of Multi-Agent Systems with Processing Delays: Abstract

 \section{Abstract}

-In this article, we consider a cooperative control problem involving dynamically decoupled linear plants.
-The (output-feedback) controllers for each plant communicate with each other according to a fixed and known network topology, and each transmission incurs a fixed continuous-time processing delay.
+In this article, we consider a cooperative control problem involving a heterogeneous network of dynamically decoupled continuous-time linear plants.
+The (output-feedback) controllers for each plant may communicate with each other according to a fixed and known transitively closed directed graph.
+Each transmission incurs a fixed and known time delay.
 We provide an explicit closed-form expression for the optimal decentralized controller and its associated cost under these communication constraints and standard linear quadratic Gaussian (LQG) assumptions for the plants and cost function.
 We find the exact solution without discretizing or otherwise approximating the delays.
 We also present an implementation of each sub-controller that is efficiently computable, and is composed of standard finite-dimensional linear time-invariant (LTI) and finite impulse response (FIR) components, and has an intuitive observer-regulator architecture reminiscent of the classical separation principle.